luckyluke1976/cybersecurity-portfolio/GRC/01-risk-assessment-risk-register/README.md

 ## Next step in the portfolio

-➡️ Deliverable 03 — Control Mapping Matrix (ISO 27001 ↔ NIS2 ↔ DORA ↔ NIST CSF 2.0)
+➡️ Deliverable 02 — Statement of applicability